ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

     1. Find $x$ such that: $Ax=b$.
     1. When does this have a unique solution?
     1. Why is it when $A$ has more columns than rows, $Ax=b$ has multiple solutions?
     1. Given a matrix $A$ with no inverse.
 How would you solve the equation  $Ax=b$?
-What is the pseudoinverse and how to calculate it?
+What is the pseudo inverse and how to calculate it?

 <details><summary><b>Answer</b></summary>